natekester/Personal-Website/UI/README.md

-# Welcome to my personal website!
-I've included my yarn.lock and .nvmrc to make it easy to pull down and run if you so chose.

 ## Notes of repo:
 Yarn.lock, .nvmrc, and package.json should enable you to collect and run the node modules used in this project.